The Origins Of The Hokkien, Cantonese, And Other Chinese Dialect Groups In Malaysia

 Malaysian Chinese, also known as Chinese Malaysians, refer to people of full or partial Chinese blood who were born in or immigrated to Malaysia.
 Most of them are descended from immigrants - likely of Han Chinese ancestry - who arrived between the mid-19th and early 20th century.

-Today, Malaysian Chinese represent the second largest ethnic group in Malaysia at 6.65 million, making up 23.4% of Malaysia's population.
+Today, Malaysian Chinese represent the second largest ethnic group in Malaysia.
 They are also considered the second largest community of Overseas Chinese in the world after Thailand.

 First, a little bit of history.
 Chinese immigration into Malaysia can be classified into three major waves: